Dear VTG and Bravi:

 - Once a piece is introduced in rehearsal, it must be practiced at home consistently.

 - Not all pieces of the repertoire are practiced at each rehearsal — it is simply impossible.
 You still have to review/practice/improve them on your own.

-- A schedule of learning/memorizing repertoire will be sent/handed out at the retreat.
-My apologies for not getting this to you last week.
+- A schedule of learning/memorizing repertoire will be sent/handed out at the next rehearsal.

 - Singers are to make notes in scores/notebooks to reflect interpretation, history, poetry and any other aspect/concept explored in rehearsal (not knowing composer’s name, place of origin and whether he/she is alive or dead is unacceptable.)